 Build a Portfolio of Case Studies & Metrics

 Once you’ve landed that first client or three, build a portfolio that you can share with prospective clients.
 Social media management is very much a “show me what you can do” service.
 While it’s crucial to have your own presence to start with, showcasing what you’re accomplishing for clients is a powerful way to build your business.

 If you want to get a jump on building a portfolio before landing clients, consider helping out a friend to practice, or even a local good cause like a nonprofit.
 While we don’t recommend working for free long-term, this can be a great way to gain some experience.

-Pro tip: Write a case study blog post about what your social media management services have accomplished for a business (including your own).
+Pro tip: Write a case study blog post about what your Social Media Virtual Assistant services have accomplished for a business (including your own).
 You can share it with prospective clients and all over your social media profiles!
-Here’s a great example of a case study about using Pinterest to drive traffic to a blog.
+For example, check out this case study about using Pinterest to drive traffic to a blog.

 How to Maximize Your Chances of Success

-As you prepare yourself to launch into the very in-demand and potentially lucrative world of social media management, take some time to check in with yourself about a few things:
+As you prepare yourself to launch into the very in-demand and potentially lucrative world of being a Social Media Virtual Assistant, take some time to check in with yourself about a few things:

 - Why are you pursuing this venture – what is your ‘why’ for success?